Jennifer Blumenthal-Barby, Ph.D., M.A.

 - Medical Decision Making

-Professional StatementJennifer Blumenthal-Barby, Ph.D., is a professor (tenured) of Medicine and Medical Ethics with the Center for Medical Ethics and Health Policy at Baylor College of Medicine.
-She received her B.S. in applied health science and a minor in philosophy, magna cum laude with University Honors, from Bowling Green State University in May 2002, and her Ph.D. in philosophy, with a specialization in bioethics, from Michigan State University in May 2008.
+Professional StatementJenny Blumenthal-Barby, Ph.D., M.A. is the Cullen Professor of Medical Ethics and Associate Director of the Center for Medical Ethics and Health Policy at Baylor College of Medicine.
+She received her Ph.D. in philosophy, with a specialization in bioethics, from Michigan State University in 2008.

 - American Philosophical Association Committee on Philosophy and Medicine

 - American Society for Bioethics and Humanities Medical Decision Making Affinity Group